polygon-city/citygml-to-obj/README.md

 var citygml2obj = require("citygml-to-obj");

-// Used to project CityGML coords to WGS84 var proj4def = "+proj=utm +zone=33 +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs";
+// Used to project CityGML coords to WGS84
+// This projection is an example for the Berlin CityGML dataset var proj4def = "+proj=utm +zone=33 +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs";

 // Used to find ground-height under each building